Bilinear CNNs for Fine-grained Visual Recognition: Conclusion

 \section{Conclusion}

-We present bilinear CNN models which generalize classical texture representations and relate them to the existing literature of part-based models and attention-based models.
-Bilinear models can be trained end-to-end and combined with existing deep architectures in a seamless manner.
-We also compare the proposed models with explicit approximations of various texture features and study the accuracy and memory trade-offs they offer.
-The main conclusion is that variants of outer-product representations are very effective at various fine-trained, texture, and scene recognition tasks.
-Moreover, these representations are highly redundant and in some cases their dimension can be reduced by two orders of magnitude without significant loss in accuracy.
-We also present a study of how these models perform when trained from scratch on ImageNet classification task, as well as visualizations of the learned models using top activations of various filters and category inverses.
+We presented the B-CNN architecture that aggregates second-order statistics of CNN activations resulting in an orderless representation of an image.
+These networks can be trained in an end-to-end manner allowing both training from scratch on large datasets, and domain-specific fine-tuning for transfer learning.
+Moreover, these models are fairly efficient, processing 448$\times$448 resolution images at 30-100 FPS on a NVIDIA Titan X GPU.
+We also compared B-CNNs to both exact and approximate variants of deep texture representations and studied the accuracy and memory trade-offs they offer.
+The main conclusion was that variants of outer-product representations are highly effective at various fine-trained, texture, and scene recognition tasks.
+Moreover, these representations are redundant and in most cases their dimension can be reduced by an order of magnitude without significant loss in accuracy.
+A visualization of B-CNNs showed that these models effectively represent objects as \emph{texture} and their units are correlated with localized attributes useful for fine-grained recognition.